How to Open a Bank Account in Hong Kong - A Quick Guide [2025]

 Now that you know what to prepare, let’s dive into how to open a bank account in Hong Kong.
 While specific steps may vary between banks, this general outline can give you a good idea of what to expect.

-Step 1: Decide Which Bank To Use in Hong Kong
+Step 1: Choose the Bank in Hong Kong

 Step 2: Submit Required Documents